 - a complication of heart surgery

-In some cases, the cause of the spinal stroke in a child is unknown.
+In some cases, the cause of the spinal stroke is unknown.

-At the hospital, a doctor will ask about your medical history and perform a physical exam.
-Based on your symptoms, your doctor will likely suspect a problem with the spinal cord.
-They may want to rule out other conditions that could be putting pressure on the spinal cord, like a slipped disc, tumor, or an abscess.
+For this reason, at the hospital, a doctor will likely ask about your medical history and perform a physical exam in order to rule out other conditions that could be putting pressure on the spinal cord, like a slipped disc, tumor, or an abscess.

 Treatment is aimed at treating the cause of the spinal stroke and reducing symptoms, for example:

-- To treat a blood clot, you may be prescribed medications known as antiplatelet and anticoagulant drugs, such as aspirin and warfarin (Coumadin).
+- To treat a blood clot, you may be prescribed medications known as antiplatelet and anticoagulant drugs, such as heparin and warfarin (Coumadin).
 These drugs reduce the chance of another clot forming.

-- For high blood pressure, you may be prescribed a medication that lowers your blood pressure.
+- For high or low blood pressure, you may be prescribed a medication that normalizes your blood pressure.

 - If you become paralyzed or lose sensation in certain parts of your body, you may require physical and occupational therapy to preserve the function of your muscles.